 The 3 Steps to Rebalancing Your Portfolio

-When interest rates stagnate at historic lows, many investing experts say it has become harder to keep investment allocations in proper balance.
+Mid-way through Q1 2017, interest rates are stagnating at historic lows.
+As a result, many investing experts say it has become harder to keep investment allocations in proper balance.

 With interest rates projected to stay low or volatile for the immediate future, what used to be a formula driven exercise has become even more challenging.
 For this reason, some of the traditional “equity versus fixed income” formulas need to be very carefully watched especially if interest rates go higher.